LampAndMaxAxie/LampAndMaxAxieBot/README.md

 8. Get recent battles for a scholar/ronin address (disabled by Axie servers)

 ### Additional Information
-NOTE: slash commands currently not functioning.

 Supports text commands with prefix and slash commands!
-Note that embeds in slash commands can't contain images due to "API limitations" (quote the shitty API docs), so if you want the images in `battles` and `axies` calls, use a text command instead of a slash command.
+Note that embeds in slash commands can't contain images due to "API limitations" (quote the API docs), so if you want the images in `battles` and `axies` calls, use a text command instead of a slash command.

-Feel free to reach out to MaikeruKonare#3141 on Discord for support or bug reports.
+Feel free to reach out to MaikeruKonare#1043 or Maxbrand99#5913 on Discord for support or bug reports.

 I'd recommend you run the bot using a supervisor service, such as `supervisord`, so that it runs on machine boot up and re-launches itself on crashes.
 You can configure stdout and stderr logging to land where you'd like.
 Otherwise, you could run the bot in a `tmux` or `screen` instance; this would be manual start up but then it would keep running.
 Up to you.
 If you're not using your own machine, you can use a secure Amazon EC2 instance.